How to clean Metal Coffee filter

 3. Cost-Effectiveness: While reusable filters may have a higher upfront cost than disposable filters, they offer long-term savings since they can be used repeatedly without replacement.

-4. Customizable Brewing: Reusable filters allow users to customize their brewing process by adjusting grind size, water temperature, and brewing time.
-This flexibility can lead to a more personalized and flavorful cup of coffee.
+4. Customizable Brewing: Reusable filters allow users to customise their brewing process by adjusting grind size, water temperature, and brewing time.
+This flexibility can lead to a more personalised and flavorful cup of coffee.

 5. Variety of Types: Reusable filters come in various types to suit different brewing methods.
 Common types include cone-shaped filters for pour-over brewing, disk-shaped filters for Aeropress, and basket filters for drip coffee makers.